-If you already have varicose veins, standing for long periods of time can make the condition worse.
+Standing for long periods can worsen the condition if you already have varicose veins.
 Lengthy standing sessions can also cause new varicose or spider veins to form.
 If your legs begin aching or you feel a heaviness in your legs, sit as often as you can.
 Don’t sit down for too long, though, as living a sedentary lifestyle can also make you susceptible to varicose veins.

 Maintain a Healthy Weight

 The disease of obesity can make varicose veins easier to form and exacerbate varicose veins that have appeared already.
-Losing the excess weight can help to treat varicose veins and may prevent new ones from forming.
+Losing excess weight can help treat varicose veins and prevent new ones from forming.
 Once you reach the stage of obesity, losing weight can be difficult.
-Obesity treatments can help and include bariatric (weight loss) surgery such as the gastric sleeve, which is low risk, minimally invasive, and highly effective at helping patients slim down.
-Gastric sleeve surgery is also an effective treatment for obesity-related ailments like type 2 diabetes, high blood pressure, heart disease, as well as varicose veins.
+Obesity treatments can help and include bariatric (weight loss) surgery, such as the gastric sleeve, which is low-risk, minimally invasive, and highly effective at helping patients slim down.
+Gastric sleeve surgery is also an effective treatment for obesity-related ailments like type 2 diabetes, high blood pressure, heart disease, and varicose veins.

-Read our article: Why Gastric Sleeve Surgery is Becoming a Favorite of Patients Worldwide
+Please read our article: Why Gastric Sleeve Surgery is Becoming a Favorite of Patients Worldwide.

 Engage in Regular Exercise

 Getting and staying in shape can both treat varicose veins and prevent them from showing up in the first place.
-Walking is an excellent exercise that is easy enough for almost everyone to engage in.
+Walking is an excellent exercise that is easy enough for almost everyone.
 Walking encourages blood flow to the legs.
-Ask your health care provider to recommend an appropriate activity based on your level of fitness.
+Ask your healthcare provider to recommend an appropriate activity based on your fitness level.

-Getting plenty of vitamins and minerals from the foods you eat can help to keep your skin healthy and prevent varicose veins from forming.
+Getting plenty of vitamins and minerals from your foods can help keep your skin healthy and prevent varicose veins from forming.
 Staying away from salt is a major lifestyle change that can prevent enlarged veins from appearing through your skin.
-A low-salt diet will help to prevent swelling from water retention, which is a contributor to varicose veins.
+A low-salt diet will help prevent swelling from water retention, contributing to varicose veins.